AdvaithGS/NFS-Goes-Online/README.md

-This is my work for the Networking File System Goes Online project, conducted by Programming Club IITK over the summers of 2024.
+This is my work for the Networking File System Goes Online project, conducted with Programming Club IITK over the summers of 2024.

 The documentation is [here](https://github.com/AdvaithGS/NFS-Goes-Online/blob/main/PClub_NFS_docs-1.pdf)